 The Statement of Net Position also includes a separate section for Deferred Inflows of Resources.
 This represents the acquisition of net position applicable to future periods and will be recognized as revenue in the future period to which it applies.
-Currently, this category includes revenue received in advance, and amounts related to pensions for certain actuarially determined differences between projected and actual experience.
+Currently, this category includes revenue received in advance, and amounts related to pensions and OPEB for certain actuarially determined differences between projected and actual experience and lease deferrals.

 Deferred Inflows of Resources in the Governmental Funds Balance Sheet include unavailable revenue.
 Unavailable revenue consists primarily of special assessment, loans, and notes receivable.
-The City considers revenues available if they are collected within 45 days of the end of the fiscal year.
+The Town considers revenues available if they are collected within 45 days of the end of the fiscal year.

-1-E-7 Compensated Absences
+1-E-9 Compensated Absences